fangorntb/cval-lib/docs/2_Sampling_for_the_detection_task_(on-premise).md

 ### selection_strategy

 This parameter defines the sampling strategy and can take the following values: margin, least, ratio, entropy, probability, hierarchical, clustering.
 The margin, least, ratio, entropy strategies belong to the group of strategies based on uncertainty.
-Clustering is a diversity strategy.
+Clustering and hierarchical is a diversity strategies.
 #### Strategies based on uncertainty

 Based on the confidence of the model predictions (AL score) for each image, the service determines an Active Learning Score (AL score) by which the images are ranked.